sylabs/singularity-admindocs/installation.rst

 Debian / Ubuntu
 """""""""""""""

-On Debian/Ubuntu ``squashfs-tools-ng`` is available in the distribution repositories.
-It has been included in the :ref:`Install system dependencies
+On Debian/Ubuntu, ``squashfs-tools-ng`` is available in the distribution repositories.
-<sec:sysdeps>` step above.
 No further action is necessary.

 Fedora
 """"""

-On Fedora, the ``squashfs-tools`` package, included in the :ref:`Install system dependencies <sec:sysdeps>` step above, includes `sqfstar`.
+On Fedora, the ``squashfs-tools`` package, available in the repositories, includes `sqfstar`.
 No further action is necessary.

 RHEL / Alma Linux / Rocky Linux / CentOS
 """"""""""""""""""""""""""""""""""""""""